 Lutz Spruce is a naturally occurring hybrid, growing among the Sitka and White Spruce in Western North America.
 It picks up a bit of each wood's character: high stiffness, low density, and consistent white color.

 Bookmatched sets of two quartersawn halves.
-When joined they're large enough for a Dreadnought guitar.
+When joined they're large enough for classical, 000, and parlor size guitars.

 - Each half is approximately 8" x 22" (203mm x 559mm)